Journal of Precision Biosciences

 6. Conclusion

-This systematic review and meta-analysis show that CAR T cell therapy provides consistent and significant clinical benefits across diverse hematologic cancers.
-Despite heterogeneity and mild publication bias, pooled effects remained robust and clinically meaningful.
+This review show that CAR T cell therapy provides consistent and significant clinical benefits across diverse hematologic cancers.
 The evidence supports CAR T therapy as a dependable intervention with substantial therapeutic value.
 Continued standardization of reporting, improved trial designs, and expanded research into durability and relapse mechanisms will further strengthen the evidence base and enhance the future impact of CAR T technologies.

 References